apache/mynewt-site/docs/newt/newt_mac.md

         git-wip-us.apache.org	github.com		gopkg.in
 ```

-If you run into an `unrecognized import path` issue, go to the `~/dev/go/src/git-wip-us.apache.org/repos/asf` directory and create a symbolic link
+If you run into an `unrecognized import path` issue, go to the `~/dev/go/src/git-wip-us.apache.org/repos/asf` directory and create a symbolic link.
+Then run the `go get` command above again to install all packages correctly.

 ```no-highlight
         $ ln -s incubator-mynewt-newt.git incubator-mynewt-newt